mikechen66/C-Program-Language/Readme.md

 Download sources

-The code (with the size of 219 MB) will be doanloaded into the directory of /home/user with Ubuntu.
+The code (with the size of 219 MB) will be doanloaded into the directory of /home/user with the Linux such as Ubuntu.

 Checkout the latest glibc in development: